 The Mossyrock and Mayfield dams block natural fish passage on parts of the Cowlitz River.
 So to help coho salmon, Chinook salmon, steelhead and cutthroat trout complete their migration and spawning patterns, we use a trap-and-haul process.
 Here is how it works.

 First, we collect upstream migrating adult fish at the Cowlitz Salmon Hatchery, which is downstream of Mayfield Dam, and sort them by species and destination.
 The fish are transported by truck to sites on the Tilton, Cowlitz and Cispus rivers to continue their spawning journey.
-Winter steelhead, fall Chinook, spring Chinook, coho and sea-run cutthroat trout are transported to each upper basin release site.
-Some of the fish born at the hatchery remain there to produce the next generation of salmon.
+Winter steelhead, fall Chinook, spring Chinook, coho and sea-run cutthroat trout are transported to upper basin release sites.
+Some of the fish remain at the hatchery to produce the next generation of salmon.

 Juvenile salmon and steelhead migrating downstream from the upper Cowlitz River are collected by our Cowlitz Falls North Shore Collector, which runs through Lewis County Public Utility District’s Cowlitz Falls Dam, upstream of Riffe Lake.
 The fish are then transported by truck to stress relief ponds at the Cowlitz Salmon Hatchery.
 After acclimating in the ponds, the fish are released into the lower river to continue their journey to the ocean.

 We use diversion screens to move downstream migrating salmon entering Mayfield Lake from the Tilton River into a fish passage channel at Mayfield Dam.
 This allows salmon to swim to the lower river without passing through the powerhouse turbines.